Kovelja009/tvm-quantization/README.md

 In this project, we will look at TVM, a compiler for deep neural networks (DNNs), and try out its capability to automatically compile [quantized convolutions](https://medium.com/@joel_34050/quantization-in-deep-learning-478417eab72b) for CPU or GPU.

-You can find these experments in `testing/testing.ipynb`.
+You can find these experiments in `testing/testing.ipynb`.

 ## Setup